Rameswaram: History

 The history of Rameswaram is centred around the island being a transit point to reach Sri Lanka (Ceylon historically) and the presence of Ramanathaswamy Temple.
-Tevaram, the 7th–8th century Tamil compositions on Shiva by the three prominent Nayanars (Saivites) namely Appar, Sundarar and Thirugnanasambandar.
+Tevaram, the 7th–8th century Tamil compositions on Shiva by the three prominent Nayanars (Shaivites) namely Appar, Sundarar and Sambandar.
 The Chola king Rajendra Chola I (1012–1040 CE) had a control of the town for a short period.
 The Jaffna kingdom (1215–1624 CE) had close connections with the island and claimed the title Setukavalan meaning custodians of the Rameswaram.
 Hinduism was their state religion and they made generous contribution to the temple.
 Setu was used in their coins as well as in inscriptions as marker of the dynasty.

 According to Firishta, Malik Kafur, the head general of Alauddin Khalji, the ruler of Delhi Sultanate, reached Rameswaram during his political campaign in spite of stiff resistance from the Pandyan princes in the early 14th century.
 He erected a mosque by name Alia al-Din Khaldji in honour of victory of Islam.
+The records left by the court historians of the Delhi Sultanate state that Malik Kafur raided Madurai, Chidambaram, Srirangam, Vriddhachalam, Rameswaram and other sacred temple towns, destroyed the temples which were sources of gold and jewels.
+He brought back enormous loot from Dwarasamudra and the Pandya kingdom to Delhi in 1311.

-During the early 15th century, the present day Ramanathapuram, Kamuthi and Rameswaram were included in the Pandya dynasty.
+During the early 15th century, the present-day Ramanathapuram, Kamuthi and Rameswaram were included in the Pandya dynasty.
 In 1520 CE, the town came under the rule of Vijayanagara Empire.
 The Sethupathis, the breakaway from Madurai Nayaks, ruled Ramanathapuram and contributed to the Ramanathaswamy temple.
 The most notable of them are the contributions of Muthu Kumara Ragunatha and Muthu Ramalinga Sethupathi, who transformed the temple to an architectural ensemble.
 The region then fell under the rule of different leaders Chanda Sahib (1740–1754 CE), Arcot Nawab and Muhammed Yusuf Khan (1725–1764 CE) in the middle of the 18th century.
 In 1795 CE, Rameswaram came under the direct control of the British East India Company and was annexed to the Madras Presidency.
-After 1947, the town became a part of Independent India.
+After 1947, the town became a part of independent India.